QIB-Sheffield/TRISTAN-rat/README.md

 manager from [Anaconda's Python distribution](https://www.anaconda.com/download/).

 ## Project setup and installation
-1. Open a Git Bash in an interface of your choice and navigate to an empty project directory by inputting the following command:
+1. Open Git Bash in an interface of your choice and navigate to an empty project directory by inputting the following command:

         cd <path_to_project_name>